Clarkson cancels all its summer sports camps

+Clarkson is committed to the health, safety, and well-being of our students, visitors and staff.

-The camps include: Golden Knights Summer Baseball Day Camp from July 6-9; Golden Knights Summer Volleyball Camp from July 17-19; Knights Academy Soccer Summer ID Clinic on July 18; Clarkson Men’s Hockey Development Camp from August 16-20.
+The camps include: Golden Knights Summer Baseball Day Camp from July 6-9; Golden Knights Summer Volleyball Camp from July 17-19; Knights Academy Soccer Summer ID Clinic on July 18; and Clarkson Men’s Hockey Development Camp from Aug.
+16-20.

+Clarkson Athletics offered thanks to everyone who registered for the 2020 summer athletic camps.

 Registration is still open for two of Clarkson’s online academic camps.
-Those interested in the Young Scholars Program from July 19-25, Horizons I, II and III from July 20-24 and July 27 to 31, or Cybercamp 2020 from August 3-7 can find registration for these virtual camps by visiting clarkson.edu/summer.
+Those interested in the Young Scholars Program from July 19-25, Horizons I, II and III from July 20-24 and July 27-31, or Cybercamp 2020 from Aug.
+3-7 can find registration for these virtual camps by visiting clarkson.edu/summer.

 (0) comments